 SoHo / Hyde Park

 Hyde Park Village is a walkable area of retail shops and restaurants.
-It is home to LA Fitness, CineBistro, Timpano’s Chophouse and many other great shops.
+It is home to LA Fitness, CineBistro, Timpano’s Chophouse, and many other great shops.
 It is a nice compliment to SoHo’s nighttime entertainment and great restaurants.
 This area is home to Bayshore Boulevard which has earned the distinction of being the longest continuous stretch of sidewalk in the world.
-Its 4.5 miles of beautiful waterfront attracts rollerbladers, joggers, bikers and walkers.
+Its 4.5 miles of beautiful waterfront attract rollerbladers, joggers, bikers, and walkers.
 The Bayshore area has some of the most prestigious homes in the Tampa area.
 Looking for a Presidential meal?
 Visit Bern’s Steak House.
-It has the largest wine selection in the world, great steaks, a nice atmosphere and yes has been a favorite stop for a U.S. President.
+It has the largest wine selection in the world, great steaks, a nice atmosphere, and yes has been a favorite stop for a U.S. President.

 Westshore / Airport

-This lively zone includes the Westshore Plaza Mall, International Plaza Mall and the Tampa International Airport.
-Travelers and locals are greeted with a cluster of hotels, restaurants and easy one-stop shopping with two vastly different but great malls located barely a mile apart.
+This lively zone includes the Westshore Plaza Mall, International Plaza Mall, and the Tampa International Airport.
+Travelers and locals are greeted with a cluster of hotels, restaurants, and easy one-stop shopping with two vastly different but great malls located barely a mile apart.
 The International Plaza and Bay Street Mall is an indoor mall and open-air village with 200 specialty shops and some of the best restaurants and bars in the Tampa Bay area.
 Featuring Brio Tuscan Grille, The Cheesecake Factory, The Pub, and The Capital Grille, there is no shortage of great food at the mall.
-Just outside the mall is Ocean Prime, Eddie V’s Prime Seafood and Roy’s.
+Just outside the mall are Ocean Prime, Eddie V’s Prime Seafood, and Roy’s.
 Just south is the Westshore Plaza Mall.
-This is another huge indoor mall with a movie theater and even more great restaurants that include Maggiano’s Little Italy, Mitchell’s Fish Market and PF Chang’s China Bistro.
+This is another huge indoor mall with a movie theater and even more great restaurants that include Maggiano’s Little Italy, Mitchell’s Fish Market, and PF Chang’s China Bistro.

-Seminole Heights is a neighborhood full of old bungalows, shops, gourmet dining, a unique bar scene and a modern bohemian appeal reflected in the artists, musicians, hipsters and young families who live here.
+Seminole Heights is a neighborhood full of old bungalows, shops, gourmet dining, a unique bar scene, and a modern bohemian appeal reflected in the artists, musicians, hipsters, and young families who live here.
 The annual Seminole Heights Home Tour showcases the area’s historic and wonderful bungalows.
-The Victorian house with its wraparound porch is one of the area’s most famed buildings and is now home to the Front Porch Grill & Bar that is a nice casual dining spot.
+The Victorian house with its wraparound porch is one of the area’s most famed buildings and is now home to the Front Porch Grill & Bar which is a nice casual dining spot.

 List of Things to Do in and around Tampa